JoyMitra/apps-4-vet-med/Aggregator/README.md

 ```
 #### Repeated Bull IDs with different morphology Fields (Different number of columns)
-When the bull IDs in all the CSV files to be aggregated have duplicated Bull ID (having Both Bull ID and Bull ID Type to be same) then the output file will be a single file having all the Bulls in the order of its Bull IDs and an extra Columns in the end for Collisions.
+When bull IDs in the CSV files to be aggregated are unique, the output file will contain one row for each bull ID (ordered by bull ID) along with every column in CSV files; common columns appearing at most once.
+When a row does not have value for a columns, the corresponding position/cell will be empty.
 For instance if 2 Bulls have a same Bull ID then all its fields will be compared, there may be 3 cases for the same
 1. If the information for a particular column are different that column name will be added in the collision Field in the end.
 2. If for a particular column for one bull is empty and other is filled then information from filled column will be copied to the empty field of the other.